Starbucks Korea head fired after 'Tank Day' promotion sparks public uproar

 Hundreds of people are estimated to have died or gone missing when the military dictatorship of Chun Doo-hwan deployed troops and tanks to crack down on the protests.
 Many details remain unconfirmed, including who gave the order to open fire on the protesters.
 Chun finally stepped down in 1988 amid growing calls for democracy.

-Critics also questioned the use of the phrase "tak" for being reminiscent of explanations by South Korean police in 1987 for the death of a student protester, who was found to have been tortured.
+Critics also questioned the use of the phrase "tak" for echoing explanations by South Korean police in 1987 for the death of a student protester, who was found to have been tortured.
 At the time, police said the student died after investigators struck a desk making a "tak" sound, according to local media reports.

 Reuters was unable to reach Sohn for comment and Starbucks Korea declined to make him available for comment, saying he had already left the company.
 The company has withdrawn the campaign.